-If a calcific deposit is found in the tendons, this can be removed to allow the tendon to heal and improve pain and function.
+If a calcific deposit is found in the tendons, this will be removed to allow the tendon to heal, and improve pain and function.

-• Rotator cuff repair
+Rotator cuff tear

 If your surgeon finds a rotator cuff tear during your arthroscopy, they may need to repair this torn tendon.
 The aim of this surgery is to re-attach the broken tendons to your bone.